-- Note 1: The total amount of lending to the Company for funding for a short-term period shall not exceed 40% of the net worth of the Company.
-As of December 31, 2017, the Company didn't loan funds to anyone and has no financing provided to others. - Note 2: The total amount of financing provided by Taita Chemical (Zhongshan) Co., Ltd. to others collectively and to any individual entity shall not exceed 40% of its net worth.
+Note 1: The total amount of lending to the Company for funding for a short-term period shall not exceed 40% of the net worth of the Company.
+As of December 31, 2017, the Company didn't loan funds to anyone and has no financing provided to others.

+Note 2: The total amount of financing provided by Taita Chemical (Zhongshan) Co., Ltd. to others collectively and to any individual entity shall not exceed 40% of its net worth.
 However, the total amount of its financing provided to any subsidiary which is wholly-owned by the Company shall not exceed 100% of the recently audited net worth of the Company as audited by an independent auditor.
-As December 31, 2017, the audited net worth of Taita Chemical (Zhongshan) Co., Ltd. is RMB421,148 thousand. - Note 3: Types of financing were as follows: - a.
-Business and trade. - b.
-Shot-term financing. - Note 4: The foreign currency amount is calculated based on the spot exchange rate as on December 31, 2017.
+As December 31, 2017, the audited net worth of Taita Chemical (Zhongshan) Co., Ltd. is RMB421,148 thousand.

+Note 3: The alphabetic indications are described as follows:

+a.
+Business and trade.

+b.
+Shot-term financing.

+Note 4: The foreign currency amount is calculated based on the spot exchange rate as of December 31, 2017.